 For those that insist on only dropshipping in the USA, their stores are usually only in English, and they can only provide English support.
-Besides, shipping to locations outside the US often takes more than 30 business days while getting parcels delivered to American addresses using ePacket only takes 14 days..
+What’s more is that shipping to locations outside the USA often takes more than 30 business days, and getting parcels delivered to American addresses using ePacket only takes 14.

-Below I list a few disadvantages of the dropshipping USA market, such as high competition that increases advertising costs and saturates supply.
-The disadvantages we found while creating this drop shipping case study are extremely interrelated and warrant closer examination.
+Below I list a few disadvantages of the dropshipping market in the USA, such as high competition that increases advertising costs and saturates supply.
+The disadvantages we found while creating this dropshipping case study are deeply interrelated and warrant closer examination.

-Furthermore, large and developed markets have tons of smaller merchants.
-Shopify powered 240K stores in 2015 and 70% them were based in the US.
-While the giants and smaller merchants don’t necessarily sell only to the US only, it clearly reflects the level of competition.
+Not to mention, large, developed markets have tons of smaller merchants.
+Shopify powered 240K stores in 2015 and 70% them were based in the USA.
+While the giants and smaller merchants don’t necessarily dropship in the USA exclusively, these examples give a clear image of the level of competition.

 Some of you might be surprised to hear this, but Americans are the most demanding consumers I’ve ever worked with.
-It’s definitely not a bad thing, but for a beginner it’s often difficult to keep up with the dropshipping USA market expectations of someone who has gotten used to an Amazon Prime level of service and now come to expect it.
+It’s definitely not a bad thing, but for a beginner it’s often difficult to keep up with the dropshipping market in the USA because customers have gotten used to an Amazon Prime level of service and now come to expect it.

-How many of those 1,000 impressions converts into customers depends on your product, store and other factors — but if these things are done right, you could enjoy double the profits just by switching to another market.
+How many of those 1,000 impressions convert into customers depends on your product, your store, and a nunber of other factors — but if these things are done right, you could enjoy double the profits just by switching to another market.

-And think of even smaller developed markets like Norway or Finland.
-(Fun fact: In Norway, a bottle of lager beer costs $9.00, just like a T-Shirt in your store :)).
+Think of even smaller developed markets like Norway or Finland.
+(Fun fact: In Norway, a bottle of lager beer costs $9.00, just like a T-Shirt in your store 🙂 ).

-Dropshippers USA – What You Should Consider Before Picking Another Market
+International Dropshipping: What You Should Consider Before Choosing Another Market

 Below I list three things you should consider before testing another market.

-The conventional eCommerce design makes it super intuitive to buy on a site no matter what the customer’s language.
-When I was running a store, I received many orders from non-English speakers around the world.
-However, it’s still something you should be aware of.
+The conventional ecommerce design makes it super intuitive to buy on a site no matter what the customer’s language.
+When I was running a store, I received many orders from non-English speakers from around the world.
+It’s still something you should keep in mind, however.

-Handy Tip: there are many translation apps on Shopify Apps Marketplace that can help you get along with translations without manual work.
+Handy Tip: there are many translation apps in the Shopify Apps Marketplace, which can help you get decent translations without the manual work.
 Click here to browse the latest options.

-From the Norwegian beer example above, it seems that Norwegians will mind spending $30 on a T-Shirt.
-But for someone in Mexico (a big and attractive market), $30 might be a price of a higher-end clothing item.
+From the Norwegian beer example above, it seems that Norwegians might not mind spending $30 on a T-Shirt.
+For someone in Mexico–a large and attractive market– $30 might be a price reserved for a high-end clothing item.
 Pay a lot of attention to this, as it might significantly reduce your conversion rate.

 Some remote countries don’t have the postal infrastructure that’s taken for granted in Europe and the United States.
-A lot of suppliers will say you can’t track orders shipped to South Africa or Brazil; or that there’s an extra delivery fee (even though the delivery was supposed to be free).
+A lot of suppliers will say you can’t track orders shipped to South Africa or Brazil.
+Alternatively, they might inform you that there’s an extra delivery fee for doing so, even though the delivery was supposed to be free.

-But what’s worse is that in remote countries a lot of deliveries never reach the recipient.
-These developing markets tend to have extremely strict customs policy or bad postal services and the packages are “lost” somewhere en route.
+What’s even worse is that in remote countries a lot of deliveries never reach the recipient.
+These developing markets tend to have extremely strict customs policies or flawed postal services where packages are often “lost” somewhere en route.

 Though you should be careful with developing markets, I strongly recommend testing them.
 You might just hit the jackpot you failed to find in your home country.

-Our friend and early Oberlo store agreed to share their Google Analytics stats, in this drop shipping USA case study, to help you decide which countries are worth testing.
+Our friend and early Oberlo user agreed to share their Google Analytics stats, for this dropshipping USA case study, in order to help you decide which countries are worth testing.
 We aren’t able to disclose their store’s name, but we can say that they are selling a broad range of women’s and men’s clothing and accessories.

 A few key points before we get into details:

-- All of their products are dropshipped with Oberlo and comes from China.
+- All of their products come from China and are dropshipped with Oberlo

 - The store offers standard delivery options: 14-day delivery to the USA (with ePacket) and 30+ days delivery to other countries (China Post).